iiP for Parents and Teachers

 Who is invest in play® for?

 The invest in play® (iiP) Parent Programme is for any parent or caregiver that wishes to build an even better foundation for their child and family’s lives.
-Fifty years of research on parent and teacher training has produced a wealth of information about effective prevention and treatment for reducing children’s challenging behaviours and increasing their wellbeing, for both neurodiverse and neurotypical children.
+Over fifty years of research on parent and teacher training has produced a wealth of information about effective prevention and treatment for reducing children’s challenging behaviours and increasing their wellbeing, for both neurodiverse and neurotypical children.

 iiP programmes use these proven strategies in the Six Bricks for Kids model.
 Parents and caregivers receive support to: